VerifyVault/VerifyVault/FAQ.md

 ### Can I access VerifyVault through multiple devices?
 Yes, but you will need to manually import the accounts on each device.
 VerifyVault is offline.

+### Will VerifyVault have a modern look?
+Yes, the modern look will be released after the Beta.

 ### Does VerifyVault support HOTP?
 No, but this will be added in the near future.